AlissaSabre/NMeCabDemo/README.md

-As of this writing (May 2020), there are several nuget packages for MeCab/NMecab available, but the _official_ NMeCab packages ([LibNMeCab](https://www.nuget.org/packages/LibNMeCab) and [LibNMeCab.IpaDicBin](LibNMeCab.IpaDicBin)) that this demonstration uses are still in prerelease stage, and you need to check `Include prerelease` check box to find it on `Manage NuGet Package for Solution...` on Visual Studio.
+As of this writing (May 2020), there are several nuget packages for MeCab/NMecab available, but the _official_ NMeCab packages ([LibNMeCab](https://www.nuget.org/packages/LibNMeCab) and [LibNMeCab.IpaDicBin](LibNMeCab.IpaDicBin)) that this demonstration uses are still in prerelease stage, and you need to check `Include prerelease` check box to find them on `Manage NuGet Package for Solution...` on Visual Studio.

 ## What is NMeCab?